imthiazSD/lint-directory/README.md

 WARNING : Directory 'Root/Child2' does not mactch the required count of directories
 ```
 ### Usecase 2
-Inside a Project Child, directories should always contain 3 directories named 1,2,3
+Inside a Project, Child directories should always contain 3 directories named 1,2,3

 ```angular2